 Springfield is an unlikely Gay Icon in many ways.
 Born on April 16, 1939 in London with the name Mary Isobel Catherine Bernadette O’Brien, it was just a month before the start of World War II.
 She grew up as an Irish Catholic schoolgirl, yet she gained stardom as a sultry singer of soul, as she said: “…the white girl singing Black music“.

 Her love for other women was forbidden in Britain at the time.
 Like most of the great queer artists in history, there were ways of getting around the expectations of the straight majority while covertly conveying the constrained consciousness in the work.

-Springfield possessed a melancholy and vulnerability that she brings to her music.
+Springfield possessed a melancholy and vulnerability in her music.
 Her recordings go straight to my heart: How Can I Be Sure, All Cried Out, I Close My Eyes And Count To 10, The Look Of Love, You Don’t Have To Say You Love Me, plus my personal favorite, her devastating version of I Just Don’t Know What To Do With Myself.
-She does more than sell the song; she inhabits and makes it her own in the way that only the truly great artists can do.
+She did more than sell the song; she inhabited and made it her own in the way that only the truly great artists can do.

 With a strong, almost masculine countenance, but with a feminine style, Springfield has always held real appeal for all sort of people under the LGBTQ umbrella.
 She created a confusing image for a lot of 1960s and 1970s music lovers.
 Press releases always stressed Springfield’s Catholic faith and middle-class background.
 But, in fact, she was living with a fellow singer, Norma Tanega, something that was conveniently overlooked.

 She invented a look which became iconic, with tall beehive hair and thick, dark eye make-up.
 Her style was copied by other recording artists of the time, plus many teenage girls and drag queens.
 That look has left a lasting legacy on modern fashion.